theredplanetsings/machine-learning/README.md

 ## Data Access

-External datasets are required for each project and are not included in this repository.
+External datasets are required for each project and are not included in this repository (except for the nasa-telemtry anomaly detection data).
 Download links and instructions are provided in the respective project README files.

 ## Licence